-Power supply unit shortly knows as PSU or SMPS.
+Power supply unit is shortly known as PSU or SMPS.

-Standard PSU have a Fan on one of the side, which flows air inside PSU and eventually throws air from rear vents.
+Standard PSU has a Fan on one of the sides, which flows air inside PSU and eventually throws air from rear vents.
 Older PSU has a back fan that works as exhaust.
 The question is how should you put PSU on your cabinet, the options are quite simple.

 If PSU is placed Top in Cabinet

 Situation 1.
-The cabinet has vents on top: Mount it Down.
+The cabinet has vents on top: Mount PSU with fan-side facing down.
 This may overheat your PSU, but a good choice to reduce CPU and GPU temperature.

 Situation 2.
-Cabinet has top vents: Mount Fan facing down for exhaust, and Fan Up facing for better intake of PSU.
+Cabinet has top vents: Mount Fan facing down for exhaust, and Fan Up facing for better intake for PSU.
 This usually keeps your PSU cool.

 If PSU is placed bottom in Cabinet

 Decide what you need.